arcus-azure/arcus.testing/docs/preview/02-getting-started.md

 **Welcome to Arcus Testing! 🎉**

 This page is dedicated to be used as a walkthrough on how to integrate Arcus Testing in new and existing projects.
-Arcus Testing is an umbrella term for a set of NuGet packages that kick-start your code testing.
+Arcus Testing is an umbrella term for a set of `Arcus.Testing.*` NuGet packages that kick-start your code testing.

 ## The basics
-The libraries in the Arcus Testing space are split up in these main categories:
+The packages in the Arcus Testing space are split into the following categories:
 - **Core infrastructure** (contains tech-independent functionality)
 - **Assertions** (contains ways to verify functionality)
-- **Logging** (contains ways to use Microsoft's `ILogger` in your test project)
+- **Logging** (contains ways to use Microsoft's `ILogger` to write to the test output)
 - **Azure fixtures** (contains ways to interact with technology in your tests)

 Depending on the context of your project, you might use one or more libraries in these categories.